Programming & Data Processing

 How to Create Custom Lists Online: A Complete Guide to List Types, Separators, and Practical Formatting

-A custom list is any ordered sequence of items generated according to rules you define.
-At its simplest, it might be a series of numbers: 1, 2, 3, 4, 5.
-But in real-world work, lists rarely stay that simple.
+A custom list is any ordered sequence of items built from rules you define.
+The simplest version is just numbers: 1, 2, 3, 4, 5.
+But in practice, lists get more specific fast.
 You might need:

 • Prefixed items like Item 1, Item 2, Item 3 for UI mockups.